open2c/pairtools/README.md

 | +      | +               | +                               | +      | +               | +                               | DD       | duplicate         | 2***         |

-\* - chimeric reads may represent Hi-C molecules formed via multiple ligation events and thus cannot be interpreted as unambigous pair
+\* - chimeric reads may represent Hi-C molecules formed via multiple ligation events and thus cannot be interpreted as unambigous pairs.

 ** - some chimeric reads correspond to valid Hi-C molecules formed via a single ligation event, with the ligation junction sequenced through on one side.
-Following the procedure introduced in [Juicer](https://github.com/theaidenlab/juicer), distiller rescues such molecules, reports their 5' mapped positions and tags them as "CX" pair type.
+Following the procedure introduced in [Juicer](https://github.com/theaidenlab/juicer), distiller rescues such molecules, reports their outer-most mapped positions and tags them as "CX" pair type.
 Such molecules can and should be used in downstream analysis.

 *** - distiller detects molecules that could be formed via PCR duplication and